Sphere

 Why has no one done this before?

 They've tried.
 But big providers keep falling flat when it comes to offering climate-friendly options.
 They see "Environmental, Social, and Governance (ESG)" funds as cash cows and charge high fees for them - which is a no-go in the price-sensitive 401(k) market, where excessive fee lawsuits abound.
+And by investing in fossil fuel companies in their ESG funds, they've created a pervasive impression of greenwashing when it comes to big brand names in finance.

 Big providers can't compete on climate